136 S Wilcox St, Castle Rock, Colorado, 80104, United States

 • Dentist’s offices

-CRNA Salary in the US in 2024
+CRNA Salary in the United States, 2025

 The average CRNA salary in the US is $240,475 per year.
 This is as per a 2024 report.
 However, salaries depend on many factors including exam scores.
 As per a recruiter, the annual salary in 2024 is between the range of $53,000 and $53,000.
 While a person in the 25th percentile earns $92,000, the 75th percentile earns $169,500.
 Above 90th percentile scorers make about $200,000 in the United States.